 Peak-to-average power ratio (PAPR): relation between the peak power of the signal and its average power

-The example works on a packet-by-packet basis.
-For each packet, the workflow consists of these steps:
+The example works on a packet-by-packet basis and uses a Simulink model to perform these steps:

-Generate the baseband 802.11ax waveform by using WLAN Toolbox.
+Generate the baseband 802.11ax waveform by using WLAN Toolbox features.

-Oversample and filter the waveform by using a Finite Impulse Response (FIR) Interpolation block.
+Oversample and filter the waveform by using an FIR Interpolation block.

-Import the baseband waveform as an RF signal into the RF Transmitter block implemented by using RF Blockset.
+Import the baseband waveform into the RF Transmitter Subsystem block implemented by using RF Blockset blocks.
 The model uses an RF intermediate frequency to carry the baseband information in RF Blockset.

-Upconvert the waveform to the carrier frequency by using an RF transmitter.
-You can accurately model the impairments introduced by an actual RF transmitter by using the RF components available in RF Blockset.
+Model the effects of upconverting the waveform to the carrier frequency by using the RF Transmitter Subsystem block.
+This block models the impairments introduced by an RF transmitter using RF Blockset blocks.

-Calculate the spectral mask, occupied bandwidth, channel power, CCDF and PAPR by using the Spectrum Analyzer block.
+Compute the CCDF and PAPR by using the CCDF and PAPR block.

 Downsample and filter the waveform by using an FIR Decimation block.